handrews/OpenAPI-Specification/src/oas.md

 ### Rich Text Formatting

 Throughout the specification `description` fields are noted as supporting CommonMark markdown formatting.
-Where OpenAPI tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [CommonMark 0.27](https://spec.commonmark.org/0.27/).
+Where OpenAPI tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [[CommonMark-0.27|CommonMark 0.27]].
 Tooling MAY choose to ignore some CommonMark or extension features to address security concerns.

 While the framing of CommonMark 0.27 as a minimum requirement means that tooling MAY choose to implement extensions on top of it, note that any such extensions are by definition implementation-defined and will not be interoperable.
 OpenAPI Description authors SHOULD consider how text using such extensions will be rendered by tools that offer only the minimum support.